shlienlab/raccoon/docs/clustering.rst

 use them to classify some held-out set.

-By setting :code:`transform` you can ask the algorithm to run each one of the clustering steps recursively only on a given subset, while still forcing the membership assignment by means of k-NN to the rest of the data.
+By setting :code:`transform` you can ask the algorithm to run each one of the clustering steps recursively only on a given subset, while still forcing the membership assignment with k-NN to the rest of the data.

 The full dataset has to be given as input, including the data to project, but not used in the training.